chuynadamas/Lazzaro/Content/posts/subscript-dictionary.md

 ---
 date: 2021-09-06 21:39
-description: Subsctipt a dictionary? - No problem ☄️
+description: How to subscript a dictionary in Swift  ☄️
 tags: Article, Swift
 ---

-# Subscript a Dictonary in swift
+# Subscript a Dictonary in Swift

 ## The power of subscription in swift